 - Acknowledge and present multiple viewpoints that exist on many social, political, and historical issues.

-- Do not use classes as a soapbox for personal viewpoints
+- Do not use classes as a soapbox for personal viewpoint

-- Text, images and content should not be overly sensationalized.
+- Text, images and content should not be sensationalized.
+Classes should not be designed to provoke an emotional response at the expense of accuracy

 In the course of class discussion, students may raise questions about a teacher's personal viewpoints.
 In most cases you should aim to deflect the question, rather than allowing your personal belief to influence students.